piotrmp/LoNER/README.md

 ## Where Does It End?
 Long Named Entity Recognition for Propaganda Detection

-This repository contains the code for our paper [Where Does It End?
-Long Named Entity Recognition for Propaganda Detection](https://www.youtube.com/watch?v=dQw4w9WgXcQ) (EACL submission).
+This repository contains the code for our paper Where Does It End?
+Long Named Entity Recognition for Propaganda Detection (EACL 2022 submission).

 ## Overview